 Brent, the sweet loving husband that he is, told me a few minutes later that it was okay because I was just “lost in the moment enjoying myself”.
 Enjoying myself I was.
 The vast barren landscape of west Texas is almost too beautiful for me to bear.
 I could stare at the horizon for hours.
 It’s a good thing because we had hours to go.

-The hotel is best known for housing the cast and crew from the classic movie Giant.
-After driving up and down the quiet streets, we finally found it and stumbled in tired and hungry from the long day of driving.
-Like Chochineal the patronage of the restaurant didn’t seem to match the town.
-There was a Woodey Allen lookalike in one corner, a hippie with skin tight purple capri pants and pilgrim shoes in another, a family whose young child disappeared halfway through dinner a few tables over, and us.
+After driving up and down the quiet streets, we finally found it and stumbled in tired and hungry and cranky from the long day of driving.
+Like Chochineal the patronage of the restaurant didn’t match the town.
+I suspected I’d see cowboys or rugged oil men but instead there was a Woodey Allen lookalike in one corner, a hippie with skin tight purple capri pants and pilgrim shoes in another, a family whose young child disappeared halfway through dinner a few tables over, and us.

-An empty “office” and an empty campground.
+An empty “office” in an empty campground.
+At least they didn’t forget the holiday cheer.

 Love and Laughter,